 Fitness wristbands like the Fitbit Flex remove this risk by being more firmly attached to the body and easier to monitor that it’s still in place.
 If wearing a wristband doesn’t appeal to you the Fitbit One is a good alternative.

 Wearing a fitness wristband is just like wearing a watch.
 After a few minutes you forget you’re wearing it at all.
 They’re light, and most are stylish enough for hip keep fit fans to show off.
 The Flex is smart but it's not a watch, as the display shows just dots not figures.
-A new, pricier Fitbit wristband, the Fitbit Force, does show the time and other activities on its display.
+A new, pricier Fitbit wristband, the Fitbit Charge, does show the time and other activities on its display.

 You get two wristbands in the package – one small (140 - 176 mm) and one large (161 - 209 mm), so most wrist sizes are catered for.
 If you want to check before you buy that it will fit your wrist you can download and print out the two sizes to cut out and try for size.

 A small tracker fits into the wristband, and this needs charging every five days or so.
+As the tracker itself fits into the wristband you can change bands when one wears out or you just fancy a change of colour.
+This isn't possible with most fitness wristbands.

 Why wear the Flex all day and night?
 Because it monitors not just your activity during the day but how you sleep at night, too.